 COÖP family caravans line up on Amsterdam near 116th street, where they will be met by a COÖP leader with a bin to help you unload your vehicle.
 While you move in to your room, your family can park anywhere around campus.
 Columbia Security will be available to guide you to where you can legally park your vehicle.
 (Get directions.)

 We will be distributing equipment upon your arrival to campus.
 You will be given time to pack your belongings into the frame pack (HOP) or dry bag (ROP), if you choose to rent one, prior to departure.
-Sleeping bags and frame packs (HOP) are $5.00.
+Sleeping bags and frame packs (HOP) are $10.00.
 Drybags (ROP) and bicycles (BOP) are free of charge.
-Equipment rentals can be paid via check made out to "Columbia University," with "COOP Rentals" in the memo line.
-Payments can be made upon arrival, or can be mailed to:
+Equipment rentals can be paid at time of registration.

 Most contact lens wearers are fine on our trip, although some prefer to wear glasses for the four days.
 Whatever you decide, please bring a backup pair of glasses and/or an extra pair of contact lenses.
 Make sure to bring a flashlight for nighttime removal of lenses.
 Past COÖPers have also appreciated antibacterial hand gel.